flebbis/Implementing-a-new-programming-language/docs/language.md

 ```

 #### Do Loops
-The `do` loop is a unique control flow construct in FIKA that allows for executing a block of code a specified number of times.
+The `do` loop is a unique control flow construct in Fika that allows for executing a block of code a specified number of times.
 The syntax is `do <number> { ... }`, where `<number>` is the number of times to execute the block.
 The `<number>` is evaluated once when the loop is first encountered.
 Changing the variable
 inside the loop body does not affect the number of iterations.

 Example: